 - In an enterprise environment where protocol, compliance, and security prevent marketers from inserting scripts easily into their CMS.
 Requests to add, edit, update or remove site script tags may delay your ability to manage your marketing efforts.
 A tag management system corrects this because you only need to insert a single tag from your tag management system and then manage all the rest from that system.
 You never have to make another request to your infrastructure team!

 - Tag management systems are powered across content delivery networks that are incredibly fast.
 By making a single request to their service and then subsequently loading scripts within your site, you can reduce load times and eliminate the possibility that your site will freeze up if the service isn’t running downstream.
-This will increase both conversion rates and help your search engine optimization.
+This will increase conversion rates and help your search engine optimization.

 - Tag management systems offer the opportunity to avoid duplicate tagging, resulting in more accurate measurements of all of your properties.

-- Tag management systems often offer point and click integrations with all of the solutions you’re tagging your website with.
-No need for tons of copy and pasting, just log in and enable each solution!
+- Tag management systems often offer point-and-click integrations with all of the solutions you’re tagging your website with.
+No need for tons of copying and pasting, just log in and enable each solution!

-- Many tag management systems have evolved and offer robust solutions for split testing, A/B testing, multivariate testing.
+- Many tag management systems have evolved and offer robust solutions for split testing, A/B testing, and multivariate testing.
 Want to test a new headline or image on your site to see if it increases engagement or click-through rates?
 Go right ahead!

 - Some tag management systems even offer dynamic or targeted content delivery.
 For instance, you may want to change your site’s experience if the visitor is a customer versus a prospect.